pledenmat/Prior-beliefs/README.md

    replication materials.
 The only function actually needed from it, `fast_hm()`, is now sourced directly from `fast_hm.R` to remove the dependency on the package.
 6. **`library(prob)`** - archived from CRAN on 2022-04-29.
 Turns out this package was never actually used anywhere in this pipeline, so we removed the call to this package.
-7. **`BehaviouralDataAnalysis_Exp1.R` specified a  3x27 post-hoc contrast matrix C which didn't match `fit3` as it was leftover code from a follow-up analysis.** The analysis now specifies the correct code for post hoc tests of fit3, and the C-matrix is cut.
+7. **`BehaviouralDataAnalysis_Exp1.R`**  specified a  3x27 post-hoc contrast matrix C which didn't match `fit3` as it was leftover code from a follow-up analysis.The analysis now specifies the correct code for post hoc tests of fit3, and the C-matrix is cut.
 8. **Undefined `fit11` / `fit9`** - not flagged by the original report, but
    found while fixing the above: both behavioral scripts have a whole